2025 LCP season: Guest teams

-Four guest teams are competing in the 2025 season – Secret Whales and MGN Vikings Esports from Vietnam, DetonatioN FocusMe from Japan, and Chiefs Esports Club from Australia.
+Four guest teams are competing in the 2025 season – Team Secret Whales and MGN Vikings Esports from Vietnam, DetonatioN FocusMe from Japan, and Chiefs Esports Club from Australia.
 The two bottom-ranked teams at the conclusion of Season Finals will compete in promotion and relegation tournament against the top teams from the Tier 2 leagues (currently consisting of the PCS, VCS, LJL and a "Wild Card" spot) based on their location.

 Season Kickoff

 Format

 All eight (8) competing teams played in a single round-robin during the Regular Season, with all matches being contested in best-of-threes.
 The top six (6) teams progressed to the Double-elimination tournament Qualifying Series, which included a series of best-of-three and best-of-five matches, with the winner qualifying for the 2025 First Stand Tournament as the LCP's lone representative.

 The Season Kickoff implemented the "Fearless Draft" format, which was popularized by China's LoL Development League, where teams cannot pick a champion that they've already played in a series, even if the champion was picked by the opposing team.
 As mentioned above, it was also used during Mid-Season and will be used during Season Finals.